-Joel Zinberg, M.D., J.D., F.A.C.S., is a practicing surgeon specializing in general surgery and surgical oncology at The Mount Sinai Hospital and is an associate clinical professor of surgery at the Icahn School of Medicine at Mount Sinai in New York City.
+Joel Zinberg, M.D., J.D., F.A.C.S., recently completed two years as the General Counsel and a Senior Economist at the Council of Economic Advisers in the Executive Office of the President in Washington DC.
+He is a surgeon specializing in general surgery and surgical oncology at The Mount Sinai Hospital and is an associate clinical professor of surgery at the Icahn School of Medicine at Mount Sinai in New York City.

-As a lawyer and physician, Dr. Zinberg is on the New York State Board of Professional Medical Conduct and a trustee of the New York County Medical Society.
+Previously, Dr. Zinberg was on the New York State Board of Professional Medical Conduct and the President and a trustee of the New York County Medical Society.
 He has also created and taught courses in law, medicine, and health care policy at Columbia University School of Law.
-He is a visiting scholar at the American Enterprise Institute, where he works on health policy and health care reform, specifically the impact of laws and regulations on the practice of medicine.
+He was a visiting scholar at the American Enterprise Institute, where he works on health policy and health care reform, specifically the impact of laws and regulations on the practice of medicine.

 Dr. Zinberg has a J.D. from Yale Law School where he was a senior editor of the Yale Law Journal.
 He has an M.D. from the College of Physicians & Surgeons at Columbia University, is board certified in surgery, and is a fellow of the American College of Surgeons.
 He obtained his B.A. from Swarthmore College in Pennsylvania where he studied economics, biochemistry, and microbiology.